Australian wood duck: Reproduction

-Australian wood duck nests in cavities in trees or in nest-boxes above or near water.
-Nests are made with a pile of down.
+Australian wood ducks nest in cavities in trees or in nest boxes above or near water.
+They are lined with a pile of down.

-Breeding

-This duck nests in a tree cavity laying 9–11 cream-white eggs, similar to the Mandarin ducks.
+This duck lays 9–11 cream-white eggs, similar to the Mandarin ducks.
 The female incubates them while the male stands guard.
-Once the ducklings are ready to leave the nest, the female flies to the ground and the duckling will leap to the ground and follow their parents.
+Once the ducklings are ready to leave the nest, the female flies to the ground and the duckling leap to the ground and follow their parents.
 The males also secure their ducklings closely along with the females.

 Feeding

 The Australian wood duck eats grasses, grains, clover and other herbs, and occasionally, insects.
 It is rarely seen on open water, preferring to forage by dabbling in shallow water, or in grasslands and crops.

 Similar species

-The Australian wood duck can be distinguished from pygmy geese, Nettapus spp., which are smaller, have bold white face markings and are usually seen on water.
-Whistling ducks, Dendrocygna spp., have longer legs and necks, larger, more duck-like bills and tend to walk more upright.
+The Australian wood duck can be distinguished from pygmy geese, Nettapus spp., which are smaller, have bold, white face markings and are usually seen on water.
+Whistling ducks, Dendrocygna spp., have longer legs and necks and larger, more duck-like bills and tend to walk more upright.
 When flying, the Australian wood duck is the only duck with white secondary feathers and dark wingtips.